 What’s the best lesson you’ve learnt along the way?
-To wait, actively.
-And hard work pays off.
+Take your time, ideas need time to blume.

 What’s your proudest career achievement?
 I like to celebrate the milestones along the way with each product, I don’t really have favourites.

 What’s been your best decision?
 To employ staff, I could not do what I do without the team in the studio.

 Who inspires you?
 I like the work of many international designers such as the Bouroullec brothers, Benjamin Hubert, Patricia Urquiola, Eoos & Barber Osgerby as well as Australian designers such as Alex Lotersztain, Jon Goulder, Keith Melbourne, Helen Kontouris and Adam Goodrum to name a few.
 I am inspired more by process and the beauty of material things more than people.

 What are you passionate about?
 I am passionate about Australian design and manufacturing and the challenges this throws up.
 Materials and processes are also a love of mine and are the grounding for all my products.

 Which person, living or dead, would you most like to meet?
 I think Hunter S Thompson would be fun to have a cheeky drink with.

 What dream do you still want to fulfil?
 I am enjoying what I am doing and want to do more of the same.
 I would like to work with some international brands to develop new product as well as continuing to work under my own brand.